pbryan/sebsync/README.md

 local filesystem, then the updated version will be downloaded and stored in the existing local file.

-The script also detects extraneous local ebooks (local ebooks not found in the Standard Ebooks catalog).
-This can can occur when Standard Ebooks changes the identifier of a previously published ebook.
-It's a rare occurrence, and it's generally safe to delete such files.
+The script can also display and/or remove outdated and/or deprecated ebooks.
+A local ebook file is “deprecated” if its identifier has been replaced by a new identifier in the Standard Ebooks catalog.
+This occurs when a book is renamed or substantially revised.
+Its replacement will be downloaded as a new ebook.

 ## Requirements